adam-brendan/tinyapp/README.md

 2. Install dependencies using the npm install command.
 3. Start the web server using the npm run local command.
 The app will be served at http://localhost:8080/.
 4. Go to http://localhost:8080/registration in your browser.
+5. After registering an account, click "Shorten a new URL" and type in a long URL that you wish to shorten.
+6. Your new short URL link can be visited by going http://localhost:8080/u/<YOUR SHORT URL HERE> whether you are logged in or not.
+7. Your short URLs can also be deleted or edited to refer to a different long URL.

 ## Screenshots